Apothecary

 What do I need to make a Consumable or Weapon Oil?

 The making of Consumables and Weapon Oils requires Flicker.
 The type of Flicker needed will depend on the consumable you wish to create and you may need several different types in order to create it.
 Depending on the Consumable or Weapon Oil, the amount of Flicker needed will also vary.
-Flicker is an ingredient that can be found via several sources in-game; it can be supplied through your base character skills, but there are also many other in-game ways of finding Flicker.
+Flicker is an ingredient that can be found via several sources in-game; it can be supplied through your base character resource, but there are also many other in-game ways of finding Flicker.

 What do i do to use apothecary In-game?